-If you’re looking for a sporty small hatchback with premium credentials, the Audi A1 is hard to beat.
+If you’re looking for a sporty small hatchback with premium credentials, a used Audi A1 is hard to beat.
 The second-generation A1’s chiselled good looks, luxuriously appointed cabin and generous levels of tech put it firmly into a class of its own, leaving just main rival the MINI hatch to nip at its heels.

 Where the first-generation Audi A1 was rounded and friendly-looking, the latest iteration looks like it’s been spending its weekends in the gym with its sharp and sculptured body and a series of design elements that bolster its sporty image.